EkleTony/Anomaly-and-Intrusion-Detection-System/README.md

 # Anomaly and Intrusion Detection System (AIDS)

-This repository contains the code and projects implemented as part of the coursework for **CSC 7210** at Tennessee Technological University.
+This repository contains the code and projects implemented as part of the coursework for **CSC 7210**, **Fall 2023 Semester** at Tennessee Technological University.
 The course provides a comprehensive exploration of traditional anomaly and intrusion detection systems, as well as the latest advancements in this dynamic field.

 **Course Instructor:**
 - Professor **William (Bill) Eberle**